AWS Partner Network (APN) Blog

 HCL Augmented Network Automation Platform Delivers Scalable, Intelligent Cellular Network Deployment

-By Amir Krispin, Sr. Product Management, Industry Software Division – HCL Technologies
+By Amir Krispin, Sr. Product Management, Industry Software Division – HCLTech

-By Aayush Arora, Cloud Solutions Architect – HCL Technologies
+By Aayush Arora, Cloud Solutions Architect – HCLTech

 By Abhishek Soni, Partner Solutions Architect – AWS

 The HCL Augmented Network Automation (ANA) Platform takes self-organizing networks (SON) to the next generation.
 It features a closed-loop network automation environment that supports multi-vendor, multi-technology cellular network deployments.

 The HCL ANA Platform on Amazon Web Services (AWS) automates wireless network configuration with hands-free corrections of network anomalies, thereby driving faster time to market of new wireless services and 4G/5G cell networks.

 As Telecom Service Providers (TSPs) transition networks to 5G, new challenges have appeared such as increased network complexity and stricter service level agreements (SLAs).
 These challenges create a need for a platform that manages the added complexity and connects to all network domains.

 Additionally, service providers must process vast amounts of data in real-time to detect and correct issues from subscribers, multiple services, and multiple domains of network slices.

 Built upon the foundations of Cisco SON, the HCL ANA Platform addresses these challenges by collecting and processing the data, as well as performing proactive multi-domain action using machine learning (ML) analytics capabilities.

 HCL ANA enables TSPs to simplify network management complexity and improve end-customer satisfaction.
 Artificial intelligence-based automation and operation is also becoming a crucial component for all tiers of cellular networks.